Leptodactylus albilabris

 Leptodactylus albilabris is a species of frog in the family Leptodactylidae.

 Common names

-Its local name is ranita de labio blanco or sapito de labio blanco ("white-lipped froglet") and English name either Gunther's white-lipped frog or Hispaniolan ditch frog.
+Its local name is ranita de labio blanco or sapito de labio blanco ("white-lipped froglet") and English name either Gunther's white-lipped frog, Antillean white-lipped frog or Hispaniolan ditch frog.

 Distribution

 It is found in the Dominican Republic on Hispaniola, Puerto Rico, the British Virgin Islands, and the U.S. Virgin Islands.

 Description

 The white-lipped frog is a terrestrial (living on the ground) smooth-bodied frog (not warty like a toad) which passes through a tadpole stage.
 The tadpoles are brown colored, reaching about 1.5 in in length.
 L. albilabris can be recognized by its white upper lip (hence the name albilabris), webless fingers and toes, black streak between the eyes and the tip of the snout and between eye and shoulder.
 In general, adults grow to 1.4 in in snout-vent length, but like other Puerto Rican frogs the body size increases with elevation and adults of a snout-vent length greater than 2.0 in are not rare in the higher regions of the El Yunque National Forest.
 Individuals have a grayish brown background color with dorsal lines and bands of various shades of brown, cream, and reddish brown.
 It is white ventrally, and some males have many dark spots on the throat.
 Its voice is a "pink-pink-pink" sound usually heard from a muddy area.